 John, a former Trustee, is an Italian speaker and frequent visitor to Italy.
 He is the son of Anthony Simkins, a PoW at Sulmona, Montalbo and Fontanellato, and in Germany.
-John handles communications and the website.
+John handles communications and the website, and student selection.

 The niece of a Fontanellato PoW, Anne is a lawyer and divides her time between homes in Oxford and the Marche.
 She researches PoW history and was guest speaker at the annual luncheon in 2014.

-A London-based lawyer, Omar is the nephew of General Bucchioni, OBE, who led a group of partisans.
+A lawyer, Omar is the nephew of General Bucchioni, OBE, who led a group of partisans.

 Organiser of annual MSMT/Fontanellato luncheons and daughter of Major Ian English, a PoW at Fontanellato who was the author of Home by Christmas?